Robert Lock Graham Irving: Mountaineering

 The second of these recruits was "a special friend of the first [who] was soon enlisted, and the planning of the campaign began".
 This was the seventeen-year-old George Mallory, a mathematics scholar at Winchester who later disappeared on the 1924 British Expedition to Mount Everest.
 As Irving later remarked, "It was just chance that I took out to the Alps in 1904 a boy destined to become so famous on Everest."
 Much of Irving's fame derives from his being the person who introduced Mallory to mountaineering.
-Aside from Gibson and Mallory, who both went on the first trip in 1904, other members of the Winchester Ice Club were Guy Bullock (who reached Mount Everest's North Col in 1921) and Harry Tyndale.
+Aside from Gibson and Mallory, who both went on the first trip in 1904, other members of the Winchester Ice Club were Guy Bullock (who, along with Mallory, was the first to reach Mount Everest's North Col, in 1921) and Harry Tyndale.

 According to Irving's address to the Alpine Club, entitled 'Five Years with Recruits', the Ice Club's series of controversial expeditions to climb some of the highest mountains in the Alps began in 1904, and peaks such as the Grand Combin, Dent Blanche, Aiguille du Blaitière, Bietschhorn, Aiguille de Bionnassay, Grunhorn, Mittaghorn, Aletschhorn, Monte Rosa and Mont Blanc were successfully ascended.
 Rock climbing trips were also undertaken to Snowdonia, using the Pen-y-Gwryd hotel as a base, and snow craft was practised in the Scottish Highlands in winter.